techqueria/website/content/english/about/brand.md

 We're the largest community for Latinx in Tech.

-Techqueria is a nonprofit serving the largest community for Latinx in Tech.
+Techqueria is a nonprofit that serves the largest community of Latinx in Tech.

-Techqueria is a 501(c)(3) nonprofit serving the largest community for Latinx in Tech.
+Techqueria is a 501(c)(3) nonprofit that serves the largest community of Latinx in Tech.

-Techqueria is a 501(c)(3) nonprofit serving the largest community for Latinx professionals in the tech industry.
+Techqueria is a 501(c)(3) nonprofit that serves the largest community of Latinx professionals in the tech industry.

 ### Meta Description

-Techqueria is a nonprofit serving the largest community for Latinx in Tech. 🌮
+Techqueria is a nonprofit that serves the largest community of Latinx in Tech. 🌮

 ### Standard Description

-Techqueria is a nonprofit serving the largest community for Latinx in Tech. 🌮
+Techqueria is a nonprofit that serves the largest community of Latinx in Tech. 🌮

 We build Latinx-centered spaces that revolve around career advice, technical talks, mentorship, open jobs, upcoming events/conferences, speaking opportunities, and open-source.